 Management has ensured that there are disclosure controls and procedures that provide reasonable assurance that material information relating to the Company is disclosed on a timely basis, particularly information relevant to the period in which annual filings are being prepared.
-Management believes these disclosure controls and procedures have been effective during the three months ended January 31, 2024.
+Management believes these disclosure controls and procedures have been effective during the nine-month period ended July 31, 2024.